evidenze/country-code/README.md

 ```php
 $nigeria = CountryCode::NIGERIA
 ```
-The code above will return +234
+The code above will return +234.
+Replace NIGERIA with any other country to get the country code.